inoxlang/inox/README.md

 <img src="https://avatars.githubusercontent.com/u/122291844?s=200&v=4" alt="a shield"></img>

-🛡️ Inox is a programming language for writing secure scripts and web apps, it is dynamically typed and has optional type annotations.
+🛡️ Inox is a secure scripting language with type checking.
 It allows to easily write [concurrent code](#concurrency) and to exchange [messages](./README.md#communication) between objects.

 ## Installation